practicalli/clojure/docs/clojure-cli/projects/add-libraries.md

 # Add libraries to a project

+The project `deps.edn` file is used to add specific versions of libraries to a project.

+The `:deps` top-level key defines libraries that are always included, e.g when starting the REPL or packaging a project in an Uberjar.

+Aliases are defined to include libraries only when the alias name is included, e.g. `:dev/reloaded` alias includes several libraries only relevant during development of a Clojure project.

-Add dependencies to the project `deps.edn` file to make use of software libraries developed by the Clojure community or organisations engineering teams.
-There are thousands of community Clojure and ClojureScript libraries available via [clojars.org](https://clojars.org).
+There are thousands of community Clojure and ClojureScript libraries available via [clojars.org](https://clojars.org) and Maven Central.

 `:deps` top level key contains a hash-map of dependencies, each dependency of the form `domain/name {:mvn/version "version-number"}`